 Supervision of the research training is the direct responsibility of the laboratory research mentor.
 The Scholarship Oversight Committee (SOC), comprised of at least one faculty member within the Division of Pediatric Hematology‐Oncology, and a third member of the fellow's choosing, is responsible for ensuring the fellows are making adequate progress in fulfilling all requirements, clinical and research, in order to complete the fellowship in three years.
 The SOC meets once at the end of the first year of Fellowship, then at least twice a year in each of the second and third years.

 At the end of each inpatient rotation, fellows will provide written evaluations of the attending faculty members.
 These evaluations assess each attending physician's knowledge of pediatrics, pediatric hematology‐oncology, and the literature relevant to these areas; conducting of rounds, teaching ability, availability, encouragement of the fellow; and overall performance.
 These evaluations are confidential.
 Significant problems are discussed with the fellowship director and division head.

 Evaluation of the program

 Once each year, fellows are required to provide written, confidential evaluations of the fellowship program.
-The fellowship director, division director, and fellowship committee review the evaluations.
+The fellowship director, division head, and fellowship committee review the evaluations.